exonum/exonum-doc/src/get-started/first-java-service.md

 cp car-registry-service/target/car-registry-service-1.0.0-SNAPSHOT-artifact.jar \
    testnet/artifacts/
 ```

 <!--
 TODO: Shall the _node_ (= Java runtime) create an artifacts directory if one
 does not exist already?
 If it shall, won't it cause problems if we launch
 several nodes locally with the same (not yet existing) artifacts directory?

+It is somewhat annoying to always have to create the dir :-)
 -->

 <!--